-- Front onto and provide pedestrian access to Sixth Line and other local roads. - Provide strategic views into the NHS system and Sixth Line. - Provide a maximum of 6-storeys in height that appropriately transitions to adjacent lower density building types beyond the NHS and Marvin Avenue. - Direct prominent building massing and architectural treatment to the street, to create a visually interesting streetscape and pedestrian friendly environment. - Provide a distinct built form, which incorporates high quality materials and a unique architectural style. - Design the building to be aesthetically pleasing through the use of articulated facades, interesting roof lines and prominent entrance features. - Locate utilities in accordance with Town Engineering Standards and incorporate into the building design, where feasible. - Provide enhanced building massing and architectural treatments along the street edge to promote an active streetscape.
+- Front onto and provide pedestrian access to Sixth Line and other local roads. - Provide strategic views into the NHS system and Sixth Line. - Provide a maximum of 6-storeys in height that appropriately transitions to adjacent lower density building types beyond the NHS and Marvin Avenue. - Direct prominent building massing and architectural treatment to the street, to create a visually interesting streetscape and pedestrian friendly environment. - Provide a distinct built form, which incorporates high quality materials and a unique architectural style. - Design the building to be aesthetically pleasing through the use of articulated facades, interesting roof lines and prominent entrance features. - Incorporate utilities into the building design, in accordance with Town Engineering Standards.